What is Plasma Cutting

 - 20A-15A adapter

 - Runs on 120 v standard electricity

-If you want to do your cutting in an area with no electricity, you don’t have to worry as it can still use a generator.
-This also makes it a great choice for on the go cutting.
+If you want to do your cutting in an area with no electricity, you don’t have to worry as it can use a generator; this feature makes it an excellent choice for on the go cutting.